Individual Submission Summary

 Abstract

 This project investigates the practices, pressures, and environments shaping legislative casework through a series of 40-minute semi-structured interviews with caseworkers active in Senates and Houses of Representatives at both the both state and federal level.
-By examining how workload, service demand, office priorities, collaboration, and member roles influence and are influenced by day-to-day casework, this study shifts the focus from the electoral benefits of casework for legislators to the lived experiences of those performing it.
-The findings will provide new insights into the institutional and policy implications of casework operations, offering a more comprehensive understanding of the relationship between caseworkers, constituents, and the legislative branch.
+By examining how workload, service demand, office priorities, collaboration, and member roles influence and are influenced by day-to-day casework, this study shifts the focus from the electoral benefits of casework for legislators to the lived experiences of those performing it and the administrative burdens which result.
+The findings will provide new insights into the institutional and policy implications of casework operations, offering a more comprehensive understanding of the relationship between caseworkers, constituents, and administrative burden in the legislative branch.

 Author